rael-ml/Deep_Reinforcement_Learning_Nanodegree_Project2_DDPG/README.md

 3. After installation, restart the kernel in your Jupyter Notebook environment.

-4. Open Navigation.ipynb to begin running the DQN agent on the Banana environment.
+4. Open Navigation.ipynb to begin running the DDPG agent on the Reacher environment.